basho/basho_docs/source/languages/en/riak/dev/advanced/cap-controls.md

 ## A Primer on N, R, and W

-Riak exposes "CAP Controls" to the developers in such a way that they can, down to the Bucket level, tune how many copies of data we want to store.
+Riak exposes replication controls to the developers in such a way that they can, down to the Bucket level, tune how many copies of data we want to store, how many copes we wish to read from at a time, and how many copies must write to be considered a success.
 We do this using N, R, and W values.

 Riak's guiding design principle is Dr. Eric Brewer's CAP Theorem.
 The CAP theorem defines distributed systems in terms of three desired properties: Consistency, Availability, and Partition (failure) tolerance.
 The theorem states you can only rely on having two of the three properties at any time.